AZelentsov343/stohastic_optimization_methods/README.md

 # stohastic_optimization_methods
-a small research about some of stochastic optimization methods and their applicability to different optimisation tasks
+a small research about some of stochastic optimization methods and their applicability to different optimization tasks